 Microsoft Visual Basic for Applications (VBA) Merseyside> Liverpool

-The following table provides summary statistics for permanent job vacancies advertised in Liverpool with a requirement for VBA skills.
-Included is a benchmarking guide to the salaries offered in vacancies that have cited VBA over the 6 months to 5 May 2024 with a comparison to the same period in the previous 2 years.
+The table below provides summary statistics for permanent job vacancies advertised in Liverpool requiring VBA skills.
+It includes a benchmarking guide to the annual salaries offered in vacancies that cited VBA over the 6 months leading up to 6 May 2025, comparing them to the same period in the previous two years.

 Same period 2023